The Woman in the Red Coffin Jul 9, 2018 8:44:01 GMT -5

 The Woman in the Red Coffin

-ANTELOPE VALLEY, Calif. – It’s been almost 50 years since hunters found the decomposed body of a woman in a red homemade coffin hidden in the desert.
-Still, detectives are no closer to ascertaining the lady’s identity.
+It’s been almost 50 years since hunters found the decomposed body of a woman in a red homemade coffin hidden in the desert.
+Still, investigators are no closer to ascertaining the lady’s identity.
 She is known as Jane Doe #40 and for the past six years, police have been asking for the public’s assistance in solving the murder.
 “What we’re doing is asking the public if they have any recollection at all of anyone matching this description,” said Sgt.
 Richard Longshore in 2012, who was a member of the Cold Case Unit at the time, and shared details of the case.

 The lady had been shot.
 “The cause of death was determined to be a gunshot wound through and through, so there is no ballistics,” Longshore added.
 “That means it went in one portion of the body and exited the other.”